Urgent

 (b)

-If the person from whose possession it was obtained is not entitled
+if the person from whose possession it was obtained is not entitled

 to the article or may not lawfully possess the article, be returned